Backbone Layer Encryption

 Transport Layer Encryption

-The communication between identities via the Backbone is end-to-end encrypted.
-This means, that nobody between the digital identities (i.e. their devices) is able to access the data.
-This prevents even the operator of the Backbone to access the payload which is sent between identities.
+The communication between Identities via the Backbone is end-to-end encrypted.
+This means, that nobody between the digital Identities (i.e. their devices) is able to access the data.
+This prevents even the operator of the Backbone to access the payload which is sent between Identities.
 It is also reducing the threats of data leaks to a minimum, as only the metadata could be leaked.
 Such a metadata leak would be the same level of information leak as a public blockchain is doing all along its public network.

 We use modern cryptographic algorithms to our best knowledge.
 The cryptographic library we use is libsodium and its JavaScript wrapper libsodium.js.
 Libsodium is a fork of NaCl which is primarily stripping out unnecessary or dangerours interfaces or algorithms.